 By: Sharon Aron Baron

-The Oakland Park City Commission agreed last Wednesday to have the city attorney draft an ordinance that would prevent people from collecting money in the public right-of-way.
+Last Wednesday, the Oakland Park City Commission agreed to have the city attorney draft an ordinance that would prevent people from collecting money in the public right-of-way.

-Fort Lauderdale Police began enforcing their new ordinance in May which established no-panhandling zones in the downtown area, it also bans “aggressive” panhandling which includes repeatedly begging after being told no or approaching a person in a “threatening” manner.
-Violators would be charged with a misdemeanor and a possible $500 fine which could result 60 days in jail as well.
+In May, Fort Lauderdale Police began enforcing their new ordinance, which established no-panhandling zones in the downtown area.
+It also bans “aggressive” panhandling, which includes repeatedly begging after being told no or approaching a person in a “threatening” manner.
+Violators would be charged with a misdemeanor and a possible $500 fine which could result in 60 days in jail.

-The City of Tamarac has a problem at intersections not only with panhandlers, but children collecting money for their schools.
-Someone is going to get hurt with the way they dodge in and out of traffic on the streets.
+The City of Tamarac has a problem at intersections, not only with panhandlers but children collecting money for their schools.
+Someone will get hurt with the way they dodge in and out of traffic on the streets.

-On Thursday, while driving through the busy intersection of University Drive and Commercial Boulevard, there were children holding buckets panhandling for money.
+On Thursday, while driving through the busy intersection of University Drive and Commercial Boulevard, children held buckets panhandling for money.
 These children were walking throughout traffic and not staying on the medians.
 Last week, I witnessed the same thing at McNab and University Drive: Children walking through traffic raising money for their travel football team with no adult in sight.

-City Attorney Sam Goren was aware of the news of Oakland Park as well as Fort Lauderdale’s ordinances and said that they are going to be monitoring the actions and pending proposals of the two cities.
-He genuinely was interested, however, he can only give recommendations as our Mayor and Commissioners would vote on any upcoming ordinances.
+City Attorney Sam Goren was aware of the news of Oakland Park and Fort Lauderdale’s ordinances and said that they are going to be monitoring the actions and pending proposals of the two cities.
+He genuinely was interested; however, he can only give recommendations as our Mayor and Commissioners would vote on any upcoming ordinances.

-To see how a city has limited panhandling in their streets, Tamarac should look no further than the City of Miramar who successfully stopped all panhandling back in December 2010.
-What they did was not ban panhandling, but ban panhandling at certain intersections.
+To see how a city has limited panhandling in its streets, Tamarac should look no further than the City of Miramar, which successfully stopped all panhandling back in December 2010.
+What they did was not ban panhandling but ban panhandling at certain intersections.

 Namely, all the busy ones.

-In 2006, a man selling newspapers was killed in a hit and run which remains unsolved.
+In 2006, a man selling newspapers was killed in a hit and run, which remains unsolved.
 Several other people have been injured over the years due to panhandling at their busy intersections.
-Rues also said that there were children as young as 8-9 years old soliciting money for their athletic teams with very little supervision.
+Rues also said that children as young as 8-9 years old were soliciting money for their athletic teams with very little supervision.

 The ordinance was created as a safety measure so that there wouldn’t be any more injuries.